 The galley layout makes for an extremely efficient chef's kitchen.
 It's gotten a bad name because it is usually found in older homes or row houses that squeeze the kitchen into a space that is too small.
 Also, that kitchen space is usually doing double duty as the main corridor to the back door and portal to the basement stairs.
 People almost always want to take out a wall to open them up to an adjacent room or move the kitchen out into an addition.
 When a galley is properly sized, however, it makes a superbly functional and surprisingly open layout.

-The floorplan shown to the right is a great example of how a fresh approach to the galley layout can do everything we expect an open plan kitchen to do.
+The floorplan shown below is a great example of how a fresh approach to the galley layout can do everything we expect an open plan kitchen to do.
 This modern galley kitchen was created by removing interior partition walls in the center of a Tenleytown DC residence.

 It is open the dining room on one end and the living room on the other.
 The removal of a central partition wall allowed for a seating bar (facing the chef) to be included in the plan.
 This is not the picture that typically comes to mind when we think "galley."

 Here's another example.
 We we created this one in a Kalorama DC town home.
 We'll call this a modified galley because it actually turns the corner at one end of the room.
 Nevertheless, the primary task areas are set across the aisle from each other.

 Incidentally, the original kitchen this galley replaced had a U-shaped layout.
 In this case, it wasn't the U layout that was the problem.
 The big issue was that it was a window-less dead end room.
 One way in and one way out--completely disconnected from any other room.

 To be fair we should point out that there was a clear purpose to the original design and it was entirely appropriate to the design trends at the time the home was built.
 It's just that times and tastes change.